Kristo Dako

-Kristo Dako (1880–1941), son of Anastas Dako, was an Albanian patriot and publisher of the early 20th century.
+Kristo Dako (1880–1941), son of Anastas Dako, was an Albanian patriot, author and educator of the early 20th century.

-Early Years and Education
+Early years and education

-Kristo Dako was born in Korçë, in the Manastir Vilayet of the Ottoman Empire in 1880.
+Kristo Dako (Christo Dako) was born in Korçë, in the Manastir Vilayet of the Ottoman Empire in 1880.
 He migrated to Bucharest, where he finished high school and later the Faculty of Mathematics.
 Dako was also a student of literature at Bucharest University.